TallestTree/Chime/_PRESS-RELEASE.md

   > "Thank you!
 We are so pleased at the overwhelmingly positive response to our "Chime" workplace greeting app.
 Clearly, "Chime" is filling an important need for the busy and efficiently run small businesses."

 ## How to Get Started ##
-  > Getting started is easy.
-Just visit our website on your desktop PC to create an account.
-Enter some basic company and employee information.
-And launch the page on your tablet!
-And lastly, mount your tablet securely near your front door, in a location that's visible when guests arrive.
+  > Visit our website on your desktop PC, to create an admin account.
+Enter some basic company and employee information (with employee phone numbers).
+Then launch the page on your tablet!
+And lastly, mount your tablet securely near your front door, in a location that's easily visible to guests when they arrive.

 ## Customer Quote ##
   > "Thank you Chime for the beautiful app! ...
 Your slick looking app gives my front office a modern, clean feel.
 Just the impression I want to give my potential customers!"